 - Training: Clerical volunteers were provided with a basic orientation by Mercy Hospital’s volunteer resources department.

 Resources Used and Skills Needed

-- Staffing: The clinic employs one full-time administrator, one full-time PAP manager, one receptionist (who works 32 hours per week), one medical assistant (who works 32 hours per week), and two nurse practitioners (one who works full-time; one who works 32 hours per week).
+- Staffing: The clinic employs one full-time supervisor, one receptionist (who works 32 hours per week), one medical assistant (who works 32 hours per week), and one full-time nurse practitioner.
 In addition, the clinic relies on volunteers to provide clinical services and perform clerical tasks.
-Currently, a core group of two primary care physicians, three pediatricians, one gynecologist, and one endocrinologist volunteer their services onsite at the clinic on an ongoing basis.
+Currently, a core group of four primary care physicians, three pediatricians, one gynecologist, and one endocrinologist volunteer their services onsite at the clinic on an ongoing basis.
 In addition, approximately 20 specialty physicians volunteer to see patients in their offices on an as-needed basis.
 Clerical volunteers serve as greeters at the clinic, welcoming patients and assisting them with registration and orientation.
-Currently, the clinic maintains a roster of 17 clerical volunteers, with an average of 3 volunteers working each day.
+Currently, the clinic maintains a roster of 15 clerical volunteers, with an average of 3 volunteers working each day.
 All clinical and clerical volunteers must be able to speak both Spanish and English.

 Getting Started with This Innovation

 - Seek out and cultivate partnerships: Relationships with established health care organizations and/or hospitals can help in securing funding, sharing resources, and increasing capacity to provide services.